Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Nothing comes easy, and to be successful, we have to be dedicated and passionate.
-Thomas J. Watson said it best: "To be successful, you have to have your heart in your business, and your business in your heart".
-We must do our best and put in the effort to reach our goals.
+Life is a precious gift that we must learn to cherish and appreciate.
+As Sid Caesar said: "In between goals is a thing called life, that has to be lived and enjoyed".
+We must take the time to enjoy the moments and appreciate the journey, not just the destination.

 <!-- </quote> -->